Manchester United cannot become 'pressing monsters' overnight, says Rangnick

 The Red Devils will play their first match with Rangnick in charge on Sunday against Crystal Palace.

-The German coach takes over for interim boss Michael Carrick, who resigned from the club entirely after Manchester United defeated Arsenal this past week.
+The German coach takes over from interim boss Michael Carrick, who resigned from the club entirely after Manchester United defeated Arsenal this past week.

 Editors' Picks